Britt96/WeightConverter/README.md

 # WeightConverter
-Converts weight from lbs to kg and vice versa
+Converts weight from lbs to kg and vice versa.
+Built with JavaScript and jQuery.